 As noted above (Section II.C), Ring, Cooper, and Tart (1999), and Van Lommel (2001) did focused studies on the near death experiences of the blind.
-80% of these patients (many of whom were blind from birth) were able to see during their near death experience.
-These accounts show that patients who do not have the physical capacity to see - report visual data accurately about their experiences during clinical death.
-Some of this data is veridical (highly unusual and therefore difficult to guess).32
+These patients (most whom were blind from birth) were able to see (most for the first time) during their near death experience.
+These accounts show that patients who do not have the physical capacity to see -report visual data accurately about their experiences during clinical death.
+Some of this data is veridical (highly unusual and therefore difficult to guess).48